 The Boston University Center for Molecular Discovery (BU-CMD) is an integrated infrastructure for the discovery of new small molecule chemical probes, therapeutic leads, and therapeutic target pathways.

 The operations of BU-CMD consist of synthetic chemistry, high-throughput screening and biology (HTS), medicinal chemistry, and translational investigations.

-Funded by the National Institute of General Medical Sciences (NIGMS),
+Funded by the National Institute of General Medical Sciences (NIGMS)

-CMLD-BU focused on the production of novel chemical libraries of unprecedented complexity for biological screening,
+from 2001-2014, the CMLD-BU focused on the production of novel chemical libraries of unprecedented complexity for biological screening,

-creating a publicly accessible database of chemical protocols and methodologies for library synthesis, and providing chemical libraries to members of the biological research community
+publishing new protocols and methodologies for library synthesis, and providing chemical libraries to members of the biological research community

 to use as research tools in collaborative efforts.